 If the underlying data is sub-hourly, an additional Time Series graph displays the raw data and the Hourly graph becomes the result of averaging or summing.
 If the underlying data is multi-hourly (for example, a 3-hour timestep), a Time Series graph displays the raw data, there is no Hourly graph, and the Monthly graph is the result of averaging or summing the time series data

-The DMap (data map) format displays a whole year of data at once, with the day of the year on the x-axis and time of day on the y-axis, so that each time step corresponds to a small rectangle.
+The Heat Map graph displays a whole year of data at once, with the day of the year on the x-axis and time of day on the y-axis, so that each time step corresponds to a small rectangle.
 That rectangle gets assigned a color based on the value in that time step.
 Using this format, it is possible to identify both diurnal and seasonal patterns.
 The example below shows the direct normal solar radiation in Boulder, Colorado from the TMY2 data set.
 The image shows that the days are longer in the summer than in the winter, the most intense direct radiation values tend to occur in the spring and fall, and summer afternoons tend to be cloudy: